 Dr. Linda Bruenjes is the Director of the CTSE.
 Prior to joining Suffolk University, she was the Assistant Dean for Teaching & Instructional Technology and Director of the Center for Teaching, Learning and Technology at MCPHS University.
 During her 16-year tenure at Lasell College, she taught a number of undergraduate and graduate accounting, computer technology, and management information science courses.
 She also served as department chair, center director, and developer and facilitator of the College’s online faculty certification program.
 As founding Director of Online Learning and Academic Technology, Linda assisted faculty in the development, delivery, and assessment of online and hybrid courses.
-She earned her doctoral degree at the Graduate School of Education at the University of Massachusetts Lowell and her M. S. in Business Education at Suffolk University.
-Her research interests are strongly embedded in adult learning theory and are focused on faculty development, the use of technology as a teaching and learning tools, and the science of learning.
+She earned her doctoral degree in Leadership in Schooling at the University of Massachusetts Lowell and her M. S. in Business Education at Suffolk University.
+Her research interests are strongly embedded in adult learning theory and are focused on educational development, the use of technology as a teaching and learning tools, and the science of learning.
 She serves as a board member for two regional organizations: the New England Faculty Development Consortium (NEFDC); and the New England Educational Assessment Network (NEEAN).